xiaoxingxing957/Transformer-Defect-segmentation/README.md

 P.S.
 Points for attention:<br>
 &emsp;&emsp;1.Please store your thermography data as .mat format (Matlab).<br>
 &emsp;&emsp;2.Please follow the procedure outlined in the introduction and use the provided codes in sequence.<br>
 &emsp;&emsp;3.Please use the IOU.py file to evaluate the model segmentation results.
-An IOU value exceeding 0.8 indicates satisfactory performance.<br>
+An IOU value exceeding 0.8 indicates &emsp;&emsp;satisfactory performance.<br>
 <br>
 The dataset has been uploaded to the following URL: https://pan.baidu.com/s/1D5RWAcduCyBrfdmUaRT3BA?pwd=0796.<br>
 For detailed usage instructions, please refer to the paper:Automated defect detection using spatial and temporal deep learning in thermographic nondestructive evaluation.